 We can change this.
 Join our W Challenge community and raise your voice to expand our representation.
 Check your voter registration status at the California Secretary of State’s website or find your Department of Elections or Secretary of State website through the U.S. Vote Foundation.
 (The San Francisco Department of Elections site is here)

-To celebrate Women’s Equality Day on August 26, 2020, San Francisco Assessor Carmen Chu had an in-depth conversation with Mayor London Breed to discuss how their personal experiences as women of color guided their decision making and leadership styles, as well as their commitments to promoting voting rights, racial equity and civic engagement.
+To celebrate Women’s Equality Day on August 26, 2020, then San Francisco Assessor Carmen Chu had an in-depth conversation with Mayor London Breed to discuss how their personal experiences as women of color guided their decision making and leadership styles, as well as their commitments to promoting voting rights, racial equity and civic engagement.

 If you missed it, check out our video below: